 A Return to Normalcy

 Once the moving van has been returned to the rental office, the real fun begins!
 Instead of unpacking the boxes in each room little by little, we recommend first devoting yourself to ONE room as a sort of “safe haven” or escape from the unavoidable clutter of boxes and furniture.
 THat way, when you’re feeling overwhelmed over the next few days, you can retire to this “completed” room and have a breather in peace.
 It will also make you start to feel at home!

 Make Your Home Your Own

 Once the unpacking is done (or even while it’s progressing) consider painting walls that are either bland or unappealing.
+What about getting some new furniture?
+How about getting something like these gloss coffee tables for your living room to spice things up a little bit?
+Have you checked out the best home security camera to protect you and your family?
 For the bare windows, we recommend ordering window coverings so that outsiders can’t see EVERYTHING going on inside your home.
 Save that for the housewarming party!
 For a more permanent, timeless look consider Plantation Shutters.
 For a classy, lighter look you may enjoy our large selection of Honeycomb Shades, available in both light-filtering and blackout fabrics, depending on how much privacy you need during the day.
 For your kid’s rooms, we recommend Cordless Roller Shades– they’re both child-safe and easy to operate.
 We all remember having those metal blinds that become all warped from being toyed with, and you’ll want to make your house your own through personal touch, not through damaged window coverings!